njpatel2/awsproject/README.md

-# CloudServeDine: AWS-Python Food Delivery System
+# AWS-Python Food Delivery System

 ## Overview
 CloudServeDine leverages Python and AWS, utilizing Boto3, to create a scalable and efficient platform for food delivery services.
 This project integrates MongoDB for database needs, providing a robust backend solution.